 Maybe.
 If the status says “Stopped (Deallocated),” you’re not being billed.
 If it says, “Stopped Allocated,” you’re still being billed for allocated virtual cores (not the software license itself).
 Full details on virtual machine states are available here.

-State Billed Details Starting Yes The initial starting state of virtual machines as they are going through the boot cycle.
+State Billed Details Starting Yes The initial starting state of virtual machines as they’re going through the boot cycle.
 This period is billed as the virtual machines are running.
 Running (Started) Yes The running state of the virtual machine.
 Stopped Yes You are billed for allocated cores, but not software license.

 Note—To put a virtual machine in “Stopped” status, use the power option within the virtual machine, not from the Microsoft Azure classic portal.